lextudio/sharpsnmp_docs/library/support/platforms.rst

 ---------
 Microsoft has released .NET Core 1.0, but this new platform still lacks of certain APIs for this library to consume.

-#SNMP will support this platform officially once it becomes more mature.
+#SNMP 10.0 release will support this platform officially via .NET Standard.

 Related Resources
 -----------------